ugozchi/albert-hod-101-2026-group-7/BigQuery/README.md

 - derive actionable insights despite incomplete historical data.

 By combining a clear approximation rule, scalable logic, and strong data quality checks, we provide a solution that is both pragmatic and trustworthy for decision-making.

----

-## 9) Conclusion

-This project demonstrates how subscription periods can be reconstructed from transactional data alone by combining:
-- temporal segmentation,
-- window functions,
-- block-level aggregation,
-- explicit business rules,
-- scalable parameters,
-- and systematic validation through TDD.

-**Key takeaways:**
-- We chose a step-by-step approach for clarity and maintainability.
-- Each step builds logically on the previous one.
-- The logic is transparent, explainable, and auditable.
-- The output is immediately usable for business analysis.

-The resulting pipeline is modular, scalable, fully SQL-based, and suitable for both analytical and managerial use cases.